Turkey reimposes restrictions after sharp rise in infections

 Turkey rolled out its inoculation program in January with the vaccine developed by China's Sinovac company.
 More than 15 million shots have been administered so far.
 Around 6.7 million people have received two doses.

-On Monday, the country reported around 32,400 infections.
-The total number of cases in the country since the start of the outbreak last year stands at more than 3.2 million.
+The total number of infections in the country since the start of the outbreak last year stands at more than 3.2 million.
 The COVID-19 death toll has reached more than 31,000.

 Follow AP’s pandemic coverage at: